-Few teams have a stronger bond with their city than Leeds United, and the club’s performances this season have buoyed a fanbase that has been waiting for a return to the top flight since 2004.
+Few teams have a stronger bond with their city than Leeds United, and the club’s performances last season buoyed a fanbase that has been waiting for a return to the top flight since 2004.
 To understand more about the work that is being done at Leeds, we recently visited the club to find out about the role sports science has played in the team’s match preparations this season.

 Behind the scenes at Thorp Arch, Leeds’ impressive training ground to the north-east of the city, a team of backroom staff are working tirelessly to optimise player performance and keep the club towards the top of the Championship table.